Capacity of loop-erased random walk: Introduction

 We also give explicit expressions for the limiting values.
 In dimensions $d\geq5$, we show that the SLLN limit equals the non-intersection probability of a SRW and a \emph{two-sided loop-erased random walk}.
 Two-sided LERW for $d\geq5$ was first constructed by Lawler in \cite{lawler80selfavoiding}.
 Much later, Lawler, Sun and Wu constructed two-sided LERW for $d=4$ in \cite{lawler19fourdimensional}.
 We show that (two-sided) LERW is ergodic in four dimensions.
 We then use an alternative formula for the capacity to express the limit in terms of non-intersection probabilities of a SRW and two-sided LERW.
 Both the ergodicity of LERW for $d=4$ as well as the alternative capacity formula are of independent interest.

 In three dimensions, we do not consider the two-sided LERW.
-Rather, we express the scaling limit of $\C(\eta[0,n])$ as a function of the scaling limit of LERW, which was first constructed by Kozma in \cite{kozma2007scaling}.
-Furthermore, we show that the correct scaling for the capacity is $n^{1/\beta}$, with $\beta$ being the growth exponent of three-dimensional LERW.
+Rather, we express the scaling limit of $\Ca(\eta[0,n])$ as a function of the scaling limit of LERW, which was first constructed by Kozma in \cite{kozma2007scaling}.
+Furthermore, we show that the correct scaling for the capacity is $n^{1/\beta}$, with $\beta$ being the \emph{growth exponent} of three-dimensional LERW (see Section \ref{sec:d3res} for a definition of the growth exponent).
+We then show that the three-dimensional LERW parametrized by its capacity has a scaling limit, which is Kozma's process parametrized by its capacity.
+This complements the work in two dimensions, where the original proofs that the scaling limit of LERW converges to the continuous process $\SLE_2$ were done under the capacity parametrization, see \cite{lawler2011conformal}.
+It was only shown much more recently by Lawler and Viklund in \cite{lawler2021convergence} that two-dimensional LERW also converges in the natural parametrization.

-We state the laws of large numbers for dimensions $d\geq5$, $d=4$ and $d=3$ in Sections \ref{sec:d5res}, \ref{sec:d4res} and \ref{sec:d3res} respectively.
-In Section \ref{sec:sketch}, we give an overview of the proofs.
-Finally, in Section \ref{sec:outline}, we give an outline of the rest of the paper.